traumverloren/haute-codeture/haute-codeture.md

 ^Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.

-^Each control packet has a specific purpose and every bit in the packet is carefully crafted to reduce the data transmitted over the network.
+^Every bit in the packet is carefully crafted to reduce the data transmitted over the network.

 ^It means that in comparison with many other protocols (HTTP) it almost does not load the network with the transfer of information, which is necessary only for the functioning of the protocol.